Attila Chikán: Current positions in Hungary

 Chairman of the Supervisory Board and the Audit Committee, Gedeon Richter plc (a multinational company in the pharmaceutical industry), Vice Chairman of the Supervisory Board and Chairman of the Audit Committee of MOL (the Hungarian Oil and Gas Company).
 He is Chairman of several professional organizations, including the Committee of Economic Policy and Theory, Hungarian Economic Association, Committee of Economic Policy of the Hungarian Association of Entrepreneurs and Employers and the Hungarian Association of Logistics Purchasing and Inventory Management.

 His main research areas are national and firm competitiveness, business economics and logistics.
 He is author and co-author of 15 books in English and Hungarian, as well as over two dozens of papers in refereed international journals.
 His monograph "Business Economics" has had seven editions since 1989 (latest in 2017) and has been the reading of tens of thousands of students and professionals.

 Personal

 His wife, Marta Nagy is retired Vice President of the National Competition Office, son, Attila CEO of an energy producing and trading company, daughter, Eszter is co-owner and Managing Director of a music management firm.
 Grandchildren: Anna, Bendegúz, Léna.

 Selected recent papers

+Chikán A., Kiss-Dobronyi B., Homoki-Szabó E., Molnár B.: